 - Methyluracil – stimulates tissue regeneration and boosts local immune response

-If you’re looking for a universal and proven ointment for your first aid kit, Levomekol is one of the best options.
+If you’re looking for a universal and proven balm for your first aid kit, Levomekol is one of the best options.
 It combines affordability, efficiency, and a wide range of uses.
 You can order Levomekol on the USA Apteka website with fast shipping.

 Please Chat with us or send us a message on WhatsApp